YoavGold/hw_sw_project/README.md

 └── .gitignore                   # VCS hygiene for generated artifacts
 ```

+> **Important:** The `bm_crypto_pyaes/` and `bm_mdp/` directories within the pyperformance submodule contain the core benchmark implementations that are central to this hardware/software co-design study.
+Each directory includes:
+>
+> - **Multiple optimization variants**: These represent different levels of algorithmic and implementation optimizations, from clean baseline implementations to highly optimized versions with techniques like loop unrolling, memory access optimization, and numerical library integration.
+> - **`no_pyperf_versions/` subdirectories**: These contain standalone Python scripts that can be executed directly without the pyperf framework wrapper, making them suitable for detailed profiling, debugging, and hardware accelerator design analysis.
+>

 > **Note:** The `results_for_reports/` directory contains the flame graphs and data used in the PDF report documents.
 Updated (and slightly different) results reside under the `results/` & `reports/` directories.

 ## Prerequisites